darvinpatel/soc-automation-lab/README.md

 ### Summary
 - The project involves creating a Security Operations Center (SOC) Automation system in a home lab environment.
 - The aim is to set up a fully functional Wazuh instance with SOAR integration and implement case management using The Hive.
-- The project consists of five labs, focusing on hands-on experience for day-to-day security operations
+- The project consists of four labs, focusing on hands-on experience for day-to-day security operations

 ![](images/shuffle.png)
 ![](images/65File.png)